Skip to main content

 npx playwright install chromium

 Requires Node 22+.
-Playwright Chromium is needed for browser-based crawling.
+Playwright Chromium is needed for browser-based crawling; for the firefox crawler type, run npx playwright install firefox instead (a separate browser binary).

 Quick start